BroadbandForum/usp/specification/messages/index.md

 `string obj_path`

-This field contains the Path Name of the created Object instance.
+This field contains the Path Name of the created Object Instance.

 `map<string, string> unique_keys`